 Swift delighted pandemic-weary fans with the surprise album, folklore.
 The album was wholeheartedly embraced by music lovers and critics, and took home a GRAMMY for Album of the Year — making Swift the first female artist in history to win the honor three times.

 Swift's acceptance speech included an affectionate nod to her partner, actor Joe Alwyn, who is credited as a producer and songwriter on both folklore and its follow-up, evermore.
 "I had the best time writing songs with you in quarantine," she said.
 The singer also performed a lush medley of songs from folklore and evermore, bringing a combination of glitz and whimsy to the night.
 From a Mother Nature-inspired set of a cottage in the woods, she performed acoustic versions of "Cardigan," "August" and "Willow" alongside collaborators Jack Antonoff and Aaron Dessner.

 Taylor was still embracing the joy of the night a few days later, posting photos with the caption "Oh, my, what a marvelous time!"
 Swifties know that as part of the opening to Taylor's song "Starlight," a fan-favorite from Red.

 Nominations: Album Of The Year (evermore)

-To celebrate her latest Album Of The Year nomination, Swift shared a video of an impromptu performance of evermore cut "Champagne Problems."
+To celebrate her fifth Album Of The Year nomination, Swift shared a video of an impromptu performance of evermore cut "Champagne Problems."
 "SO stoked evermore has been honored like this," she captioned the post, also congratulating her fellow nominees.

 Though Swift already made GRAMMY history with her Album Of The Year win for folklore, winning for evermore would further solidify her place as a GRAMMY legend.
 But even without a win, Swift has already created quite the GRAMMY legacy — and has plenty of stories to tell her grandchildren.